Analysis | Eric Adams and the history of come-from-behind wins in ranked-choice races

 In that Oakland race, for instance, the shift in the margin was 11.3 points in total — from down 9.3 percent to winning by two points.

-Perhaps the most-cited example of such a big shift was another big-city California mayor’s race, in San Francisco in 2018.
-In the race, now-Mayor London Breed’s (D) 12.2 percent lead in the first round was reduced to just 1.1 percent by the end.
+Perhaps the most cited example of such a big shift was another big-city California mayor’s race, in San Francisco in 2018.
+In the race, Democrat London Breed’s 12.2 percent lead in the first round was reduced to just 1.1 percent by the end.
 She even trailed for a period.
 Second-place finisher Mark Leno didn’t come from behind to win, but he did make up more than 11 points from first round to last — similar to what happened in Oakland and enough to erase Adams’s current lead in New York.

-Those are two of the biggest overall shifts we’ve seen from first ballot to last in come-from-behind race.
-But we’ve also seen double-digit shifts in four other come-from-behind wins, including a 2017 Minneapolis city council race that shifted by a whopping 17.8 points.
+Those are two of the biggest overall shifts we’ve seen from first ballot to last in come-from-behind scenarios.
+But we’ve also seen double-digit shifts in four other come-from-behind wins, including a 2017 Minneapolis City Council race that shifted by a whopping 17.8 points.

 And now for the caveat: There was something of an unusual setup in each of those races that we don’t necessarily see in New York.